MultiAgentLearning/playground/docs/README.md

 ## Submitting an Agent.

 In order to submit an agent, you need to create an account at [pommerman.com](https://pommerman.com).
-You can do this by registering with your email address, or logging in with your Github account.
+You can do this by registering with your email address or logging in with your Github account.

 Once you have created an account, login and navigate to your profile - [Pommerman profile](https://pommerman.com/me).
 To submit an agent, fill in the form with your agent's name, an ssh git url, and the path to your agent's Docker file from the github repository's top level directory.
+Please make sure that your docker file builds properly beforehand.

 Next, you will need to add an ssh deploy key to your account so we can access your agent's repo.
-This is provided to you after registering the agent.
+This is provided to you along with instructions after registering the agent.